-If you’re in the market for career advancement, the process will require you naming a number.
+Be Cautious About Committing To a Number: If you’re in the career market, the interview process will require you naming a number.
 When the interview dialogue turns to salary, naming the right number requires considering all unspoken nuances of the negotiation: If you don’t name a number then you’re not playing by the rules.
 If you do name a number then you may be cutting your options.

 Consider this.
 Instead of one figure, go for the top of a range based on the salary research you’ve done and what you know to be your worth based on credentials, experience and talent.
 Another alternative is to state that your salary requirements are negotiable based upon the position and the overall total compensation package and force the interviewer to name a number.
 In fact, when you add the value of your current benefits, your number should increase accordingly.
 This is especially important when addressing “current salary” requests.

-When it comes to the offered figure, keep in mind that may be based on the first 90 days.
+Be Open To Revisiting Negotiations: When it comes to the offered salary, keep in mind that may be based on the first 90 days.
 Will they be willing to increase the number after set period of orientation?
 Future benefits may also include rapid salary reviews, performance-based increases, professional development and position advancement opportunities, but only if you ask from the start.
 Carefully plan that your salary requirements have some flexibility to ensure that you stay in the running and to provide an open door for negotiating compensation after an offer has been made.

-Next, develop your talking points.
+Be Prepared in Advance: Enter any negotiation with well-developed talking points.
 What are the stats in the department and organization when it comes to raises or annual cost-of-living increases?
 Is there a pattern, or lack there of?
 It helps to have these details in advance of a raise request discussion, especially if your supervisor claims that no one has received one in years.
-Also, include in your talking points why you deserve a raise, addressing contributions, your worth and possibly what the competition is doing.
+Also, include in your talking points why you deserve a raise, addressing contributions that you’ve made, reinforcing your worth, and possibly what the competition is doing.